hunterpope03/python-l-system-studio/README.md

 The visualization process is a bit more complex.
 In a parsed string, there are commonly:
 * **Variables** - values that are changed in each transformation rule (usually letters)
-* **Constants** - values that are not changed in a transformation rule, but rather define a geometric action (+ to turn, [ to create a new branch, etc.)
+* **Constants** - values that are not changed in a transformation rule, but rather define a geometric action (to turn, create a new branch, etc.)

 So when a visualizer takes in a parsed string, each character is a command.
 Some additional requirements for a visualizer might be:
 * **Turn Angle** - defines the angle at which to turn